 To filter based on one or more Directory entities:

-• In the Filter based on box, click the down arrow and then click Existing Directory Object.
+- Click Existing Directory Object.
 Define this Filter exactly as you would a Directory Group.
-See "Creating a Directory Group" on page 130 for instructions, if necessary.

-3. Click OK to apply the filter.
+See "Creating a Directory Group" on page 132 for instructions, if necessary. - 3.
+Click OK to apply the filter.